sandialabs/LoQS/README.md

 ## Documentation

 This project uses Marimo notebooks and MkDocs for documentation.
+In order to use these features, do at least a installation of `loqs[docs]`.

 To interactively edit and run the notebooks locally, run: `marimo edit docs`